yt-project/yt/doc/source/developing/intro.rst

 issue a pull request through the website for your new fork, and we can comment back and forth and eventually accept your changes.

-One of the more interesting ways we are attempting to do lately is to add screencasts to the documentation -- these are recordings of people executing sessions in a terminal or in a web browser, showing off functionality and describing how to do various things.
-These provide a more dynamic and engaging way of demonstrating functionality and teaching methods.

-One easy place to record screencasts is with `Screencast-O-Matic
-<http://www.screencast-o-matic.com/>`_ but there are many to choose from.
-Once
-you have recorded it, let us know and be sure to add it to the `yt Vimeo group <http://vimeo.com/groups/ytgallery>`_.
-We'll then link to it from the documentation!

 Gallery Images and Videos
 -------------------------